 Most likely it is a bit of both.
-It is so much easier to put the blame on our childhood, the difficult circumstances than take to charge and with that take the responsibility for our life and our actions.
+It is so much easier to put the blame on our childhood, the difficult circumstances or whatever, than take charge and with that take the responsibility for our own life and our actions.

 I truly believe in CHOICES (even the bad ones)!